Y Ty Village: Discover the Hidden Beauty of Vietnam’s Remote Highland

 How to Get to Y Ty Village

-Two important routes lead one from Hanoi to Lao Cai and from Sapa to Y Ty.
+Most people who travel go from Hanoi to Lao Cai or from Sapa to Y Ty.

 Transportation Options